Zabi82/KafkaLab/README.md

 ## Lab exercises will be using Kafka Client for Java

-## Prerequisites for this lab as follows
+## Prerequisites for this lab as follows (unless a pre-defined lab setup is already provided)

+### OS for the lab

+Linux distribution (e.g. Ubuntu) preferred.
+Can manage with Windows as well

-### Install JDK
+### Install JDK 11

-Download & Install JDK 8 (Update 31 or later) - https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
+Download & Install JDK 11 preferably AdoptOpenJDK  - https://adoptopenjdk.net/installation.html

 Set JAVA_HOME environment variable pointing to the JDK folder (Path variable to JAVA_HOME/bin should be setup as part of installation)